ioccc-src/winner/1993/jonth/README.md

 ## Judges' comments

 Use 'h' and 'l' to shift objects left or right.
 Use 'k' to rotate and press SPACE to drop.

 This program's output may be even more obfuscated when played on inverse video.  :-)

-    Yusuke Endoh provided a patch which allows this entry to compile on modern systems.
-Thank you Yusuke!

 ## Author's comments

 This is jonth (jon's t(h)etris) for the X Window System.

 This program is also an example of data abstraction.
 The X array is after initialization hidden by the well defined macros t, u and F.

 This program is highly portable as it runs on a "Notebook" size SPARC.
 This program will not work on machines with sizeof(int)!=sizeof(void *).

 Copyright (c) 1993, Landon Curt Noll & Larry Bassel.
 All Rights Reserved.
 Permission for personal, educational or non-profit use is